 - increment the alphanumeric digit on which the cursor is currently positioned.
-That is, digits scroll 0 through 9 and characters lowercase a through z, uppercase A through Z, then underscore. - select fields for editing on the "Edit Table" screen. - select a table in the "Sensor Cal Tables" screen. - select a file in the "Save" and "Recall" screens.
+That is, digits scroll 0 through 9 and characters lowercase a through z, uppercase A through Z, then underscore. - · select fields for editing on the "Edit Table" screen. - select a table in the "Sensor Cal Tables" screen. - · select a file in the "Save" and "Recall" screens.

 Press this key to select the upper or lower measurement window on the power meter's display.
 The window which is selected is highlighted by a shadowed box.
-Any measurement setup you create using (Bm/W), (Bm/W),
+Any measurement setup you create using GBm/W, Setup and Gffset is implemented in the selected window.